Developer(s) – Pasta Games

 Gameplay – 6/10

-The problem I personally found with the gameplay was that I felt the compulsion to try and maintain combos for the entire time limits, and whenever I accidentally broke my combo, I felt the need to start again, which in turn, eliminated any sense of fluency within the game.
-But I wouldn’t count that as being too much of a bad element; it’s simply an easy game to learn, but hard to master.
+The problem I personally found with the gameplay was that I felt the compulsion to try and maintain combos for the entire time limit.
+Whenever I accidentally broke my combo, I felt the need to start again.
+Which in turn, eliminated any sense of fluency within the game.
+But I wouldn’t count that as being too much of a bad element.
+It’s simply an easy game to learn, but hard to master.

 Controls – 9/10

 In the beginning, I did find the controls to be a little bit stiff, but otherwise, there are no problems.
 Since this game represents the epitome of gaming simplicity, this is also reflected in the game’s control scheme, which is by no means a bad thing.
-Many games to have come and gone, have incorporated control schemes designed to be innovative, but have ended up coming with a whole new series of complications, so I never tend to slate a game, which purposefully doesn’t try to be innovative with its control scheme.
+Many games have come and gone.
+And have incorporated control schemes designed to be innovative.
+But have ended up coming up with a whole new series of complications, so I never tend to slate a game, that purposefully doesn’t try to be innovative with its control scheme.

 Lifespan – 10/10

-As an obvious throwback to 70s arcade titles, such as Asteroids and Pac-Man, replay value, and in turn the game’s lifespan, only lasts as long as individual player’s interest in the game, which I can guarantee will be a particularly long time.
-There are several game modes to keep things interesting, but the game follows the age-old formula of players simply trying to reach the high score as its main objective, and again, there’s nothing wrong with that, provided the game is satisfying and engrossing enough, which in this case, it is.
+As an obvious throwback to 70s arcade titles, such as Asteroids and Pac-Man, replay value.
+In turn, the game’s lifespan only lasts as long as an individual player’s interest in the game, which I can guarantee will be a particularly long time.
+There are several game modes to keep things interesting.
+But the game follows the age-old formula of players simply trying to reach a high score as its main objective.
+And again, there’s nothing wrong with that.
+Provided the game is satisfying and engrossing enough, which in this case, it is.

 Storyline – N/A (10/10)

-The game’s basic premise simply revolves around the titular character hatching duck eggs and taking them to circles.
-In lieu of arcade game tradition, Pix the Cat is extremely light on story, and in my opinion, shouldn’t lose marks for not having that, which it doesn’t need.
-Though it may be viewed as a nice touch for an arcade game in this day and age to include some form of narrative, I think there was too much of a high risk of adding a story to the first installment of a game that already includes so many outlandish elements, and it may have ruined the overall gaming experience.
+The game’s basic premise simply revolves around the titular character hatching duck eggs and taking them in circles.
+In lieu of arcade game tradition, Pix the Cat is extremely light on story.
+And in my opinion, shouldn’t lose marks for not having that, which it doesn’t need.
+Though it may be viewed as a nice touch for an arcade game in this day and age to include some form of narrative, I think there was too much of a high risk of adding a story to the first installment of a game that already includes so many outlandish elements.
+And it may have ruined the overall gaming experience.
 But thankfully, this title has been kept simple enough for this problem not to occur.

 Originality – 7/10